 Letting go of your devices of control and awkwardly dismounting your elephant is problematic, to say the least.
 But, for me, the only thing more frightening than the realization that I could die if I kept drinking was the feeling of impending doom if I did quit.
 It was paralyzing.

 Luckily, in direct opposition to what Satan told me, my Father in Heaven still loves me.
 He was waiting to come running to my aid.
-As I look back, I see that He was giving me small acts of Grace almost constantly.
-Although I had no power in myself, God was ready and willing to give me the power to deliver myself from the bondage of addiction:
+Looking back, I see He gave me small acts of Grace almost constantly.
+Although I had no power in myself, God was ready and willing to provide me with the power to deliver myself from the bondage of addiction:

 “…behold, I, Nephi, will show unto you that the tender mercies of the Lord are over all those whom he hath chosen… to make them mighty even unto the power of deliverance.”1st Nephi 1:20 (The Book of Mormon), emphasis added